collective/install.plone.dependencies/README.rst

 Introduction
 --------------

-*install.plone.dependencies* is a script with the aim of making the install to dependencies for plone easier for beginners.
+*install.plone.dependencies* is a script with the aim of making the install of dependencies for Plone easier for beginners.

 More soon !